 with equality if $\ell(\X)\leq\frac{n-5}{2}$. \end{cor}

-\begin{proof} In a first time we prove the first inequality.
-The number $r(\X)$ lies between $1$ and $n-1$.
-Assume $r(\X)\geq 2$ and let us denote by $R$ and $L$ the sets:
+\begin{proof} We begin by proving the first inequality.
+Let us denote by $R$ and $L$ the sets

-If we denote by $f$ the map $r\mapsto \left\lfloor \frac{n-r}{2}\right\rfloor$, Corollary~\ref{cor:charact_degeneracy} implies that $f(R)$ is a subset of $L$.
-Since $f$ is non-increasing $\ell(\X)$ is at least equal to $f(\min R)=f(r(\X))$.
-If $r(\X)=1$ then the hypersurface $\X$ is maximal for the Smith-Thom inequality\footnote{c.f. \cite{Ren-Sha_bou_bet} Theorem~6.1 p.26.}.
-There are two cases depending on the parity of $n-1$.
-If $n-1$ is odd then the inequality is a direct consequence of Corollary~\ref{cor:charact_degeneracy}.
-If $n-1$ is even then we have to show that $i^{\frac{n-1}{2}}$ is also injective.
-In the first page of the Renaudineau-Shaw spectral sequences we have the following commutative diagram:
+We denote the map $r\mapsto \left\lfloor \frac{n-r}{2}\right\rfloor$ by $f$.
+Corollary~\ref{cor:charact_degeneracy} and Proposition~\ref{prop:inj_r_1} imply that $f(R)$ is a subset of $L$.
+Since $f$ is non-increasing, $\ell(\X)=\max (L)$ is at least equal to $f(\min R)=f(r(\X))$, and we find the first inequality.
+If $r(\X)\geq 3+\frac{1-(-1)^n}{2}$, then the differentials of at least one relevant page are non-trivial.
+Then, using Corollary~\ref{cor:charact_degeneracy}, we find that the map $i^q$ is not injective for the corresponding index $q$, and the equality follows.